desdic/greyjoy.nvim/README.md

-  show_command = false, -- show command to run in menu show_command_in_output = true, -- show command that was just executed in output patterns = {".git", ".svn"}, -- patterns to find the root of the project output_result = "buffer", -- buffer or to toggleterm extensions = {}, -- no extensions are loaded per default run_groups = {}, -- no groups configured per default overrides = {}, -- make global overrides
+  show_command = false, -- show command to run in menu show_command_in_output = true, -- show command that was just executed in output patterns = {".git", ".svn"}, -- patterns to find the root of the project output_result = require("greyjoy.terminals").buffer, extensions = {}, -- extensions configurations
+  run_groups = {}, -- See `Run groups`
+  overrides = {}, -- Stores internal overrides of commands
 }
 ```

-Per default all plugins use the same terminal but this behaviour (if you are using `toggleterm`) can be overridden by either grouping the plugins to a specific `group_id` or create a function to assign number based on plugin name.
+Per default all plugins use the same terminal/buffer but this behaviour can be overridden if you are using `toggleterm`.

+Toggleterm supports multiple terminals so you can group extensions into having different terminal.

+Specify `group_id` or create a function to assign number based on plugin name.

-So if you want all plugins to run under id `id` (default) but the `docker_compose` you would like to have another group you can configure it via
+So if you want all extensions to run under `id` 1 (default) but the `docker_compose` you would like to have another group you can configure it via

 ```
   extensions = {